Error message after you install a BITS-enabled distribution point: "Failed to bind to virtual directory root"

-Required services are not started on the remote distribution point
+- IIS is not installed on the remote distribution point.

 - COM+ System Application on Windows Server 2003